 First, we had to buy a new machine because the old machine belonged to the old house.
 I chose the Maytag Bravos X because it had what I wanted for diapers – a top-loading HE machine (I heard too many horror stories about front loaders and didn’t want to go there), a bulky setting, and an extra rinse button.
 Not too complicated.
 I also love that it has a clear lid so I can make sure there aren’t any bubbles left in the rinse cycle.

 Second, I had to figure out what I was going to do about detergent.
 After a lot of reading, I decided on Tide because it supposedly blocks the hard water minerals and I wouldn’t have to monkey around with Calgon and other stuff.

 I rinse all poopy diapers with a diaper sprayer and put them in a large wet bag.
 When it’s full (about 2 days worth) it’s time to do diaper laundry.
 A typical load for me is about 15 diapers and this is how I wash them:

 How To Wash Cloth Diapers

 - Warm wash on the hand wash cycle without detergent.
 (I don’t have a warm rinse option on my machine, but if you do that should be fine.)

-- Warm wash on the Bulky setting with Tide Ultra powder to the 2 line or a little above
+- Warm wash on the Bulky setting with Tide Ultra powder to the 2 lines or a little above

 - I press the deep clean and extra rinse buttons

-- Hang covers and wet bags to dry, dry inserts and wipes in the dryer
+- Hang covers and wet bags to dry, and dry inserts and wipes in the dryer

 - On occasion I will add an oxygen bleach (like OxiClean or Biokleen) to the wash routine if my diapers are looking dingy during the colder months when sunning them is a bit more difficult.